linuxhw/hw-probe/INSTALL.md

 This file explains how to install and setup environment for the tool in your computer.

+Just find the name of your Linux distribution on this page.

 See more info in the [README.md](README.md).